Turbulent processes and mean-field dynamo: Mean-field models based on the EMF obtained from DNS

-Method (i) involves the the estimation of dynamo coefficients based on FOSA (also known as the second-order correlation approximation).
-There, the distributions of, for example, the fluctuating components of the convection velocity (${\bm u}$), vorticity (${\bm \omega} = \nabla \times {\bm u}$), and the resulting kinetic helicity ($\mathcal{H} = {\bm \omega}\cdot{\bm u}$), are directly extracted from the simulation results and used to reconstruct the turbulent $\alpha$ and $\beta$ via their analytic forms, derived under FOSA, such as \Eq{alphaFOSA} and $\beta =(\tau/3)\overline{ {\bm u}^2}$, where $\tau$ is the correlation time of the turbulence and is often replaced by the convective turnover time.
+Method (i) involves the the estimation of dynamo coefficients based on results of analytical theory.
+It also exploit the mixing-length approximation in final results.
+There, the distributions of, for example, the fluctuating components of the convection velocity (${\bm u}$), vorticity (${\bm \omega} = \nabla \times {\bm u}$), and the resulting kinetic helicity ($\mathcal{H} = {\bm \omega}\cdot{\bm u}$), are directly extracted from the simulation results and used to reconstruct the turbulent $\alpha$ and $\beta$ via their analytic forms, derived under SOCA, such as \Eq{alphaFOSA} and $\beta =(\tau/3)\overline{ {\bm u}^2}$, where $\tau$ is the correlation time of the turbulence and is often replaced by the convective turnover time, $\tau_c$.
 Note that anisotropy effects are often neglected in the expressions above, but see \cite{BS07}, who included them.